teach-eg/hello2/README.md

 # hello2
-I created a Readme.
+I created a Readme
-This is hibatch.
+conflict one!